flutter/website/README.md

 ## Developing

  1. Create a branch.
  1. Make your changes.
  1. Test your changes by serving the site locally.
 Run either **one** of these commands:
     - `./tool/serve.sh`

     or
     - `bundle exec jekyll serve --incremental --watch --livereload --port 4002`

       **Note**: Unless you're editing files under `site-shared`, you can safely ignore `ERROR: directory is already being watched` messages.
       For details, see [#1363](https://github.com/flutter/website/issues/1363).
  1. Prior to submitting, validate site links:<br>
     `./tool/shared/check-links.sh`

-> TIP:
-> Sometimes Jekyll gets confused and seems to be out-of-sync.
+> TIP: Sometimes Jekyll gets confused and seems to be out-of-sync.
 (This might
-> happen when you pull from master and lots of image files have moved.)
-To fix this,
+> happen, for example, when you pull from master and lots of files have moved.)
-> stop the `serve.sh` script, remove the generated site files by hand, and then
+> To fix Jekyll, stop the `serve.sh` script, remove the generated site files by
-> restart the `serve.sh` script:
+> hand, and then restart the `serve.sh` script:
 >
 > ```
 > ^C